Image credit: Harry Helmet

 1. Mesh Screens

 Cleaning and maintenance is the pitfall of mesh screens.
-While the screens may be able to keep debris out of your gutters for a time, eventually the screens will become clogged and you’ll have to clean them – which is more difficult than cleaning gutters in the first place.
+While they may be able to keep debris out of your gutters for a time, eventually the gutter screens will become clogged and you’ll have to clean them – which is more difficult than cleaning gutters in the first place.

 2. Perforated Metal